HuntsmanCancerInstitute/MultiRepMacsChIPSeq/docs/Install.md

 [BioPerl](https://metacpan.org/pod/BioPerl) is a large bundle of bioinformatics related Perl modules and is required by Bio::DB::HTS.
-Unless you have other software needs for BioPerl, install an unofficial, custom, [minimal version](https://github.com/tjparnell/bioperl-live/tree/minimal-tjparnell), which is considerably faster and easier to install and has a footprint one-third the size of the full distribution.
+Unless you have other software needs for BioPerl, install an unofficial, custom, stripped-down [minimal version](https://github.com/tjparnell/bioperl-live/tree/minimal-tjparnell), which is considerably faster and easier to install and has a footprint one-third the size of the full distribution.

-	curl -O -L https://github.com/tjparnell/bioperl-live/releases/download/minimal-v1.7.8/Minimal-BioPerl-1.7.8.tar.gz The [Bio::DB::HTS](https://metacpan.org/pod/Bio::DB::HTS) package requires the C `htslib` library that was compiled and installed above.
+	curl -O -L https://github.com/tjparnell/bioperl-live/releases/download/minimal-v1.7.8/Minimal-BioPerl-1.7.8.tar.gz

+The [Bio::DB::HTS](https://metacpan.org/pod/Bio::DB::HTS) package requires the C `htslib` library that was compiled and installed above.
 If this was installed in a standard prefix location, such as `/usr/local`, then it should be found